REGULATIONS FOR THE 30th VALENCIA-TRINIDAD ALFONSO EDP HALF-MARATHON 2020

 In any event, entries will be closed when the ceiling for runner numbers has been reached.
 This is to ensure sustainable growth in the size of the event and to ensure both quality and safety criteria are met.

-At The Runners’ Fair (25th and 26th of October), entries will be accepted providing race bibs are still available.
+At The Runners’ Expo (23th and 24th of October), entries will be accepted providing race bibs are still available.

 6.3 Entries by handicapped runners: